Community Development Consulting Builds on Your Neighborhood Strengths

 To initiate the conversation, you should simply send an e-mail to nancy at this domain name.
-While Nancy has taken on most of the new work on the site, the other original authors of the site are ready to handle some of the consulting assignments.
+While Nancy has taken on most of the new work on the site, the other original authors of the site are ready to handle some consulting assignments in their areas of expertise.

 When choosing a consultant, we think important criteria should be: